giacomo-santoni/SC-project/README.md

 Then, the data were reorganized to be consistent with ROOT data, and so a 1-dim array with 54000 elements was obtained, named _"all_images_scaled_1d"_.

 # 4. CNN MODEL
 In the module **cnn_model.py**, there is the construction of CNN.
-Before the model, the dataset was divided into three sets: train_ds, val_ds, test_ds from the simulated data with the respective labels from the ROOT ones.
+First the dataset was divided into three sets: train_ds, val_ds, test_ds from the simulated data with the respective labels from the ROOT ones.
+Once the data were ready, a _Sequential_ model was built, that present: a MaxPooling2D layer with a 31x31 window, a Flatten layer to have a 1-dimensional output that can be compared with the labels and a Dense layer.
+The loss function is a BinaryCrossEntropy, since the labels are only 0 or 1.
+Training the model for 10 epochs, the results are:
+- training accuracy: ~ 98.98%, training loss ~ 4.5%;
+- validation accuracy: ~ 98.77%, validation loss ~ 5.5%;
+- test accuracy: ~ 98.93%, test loss ~ 4.7%;

 # 5. CONCLUSION
+The CNN model seems good, let's see if increasing the dimensions of the dataset the performances increase.